Cong accuses PM Modi of 'divisive, diversionary politics' after his call to observe Partition Horrors Remembrance Day | Politics

 - India

-The Congress on Saturday accused Prime Minister Narendra Modi of playing ''divisive and diversionary politics'' after he called for observing August 14 as Partition Horrors Remembrance Day in memory of the struggles and sacrifices of people.
+The Congress on Saturday accused Prime Minister Narendra Modi of playing ''divisive and diversionary politics'' after he called for observing August 14 as Partition Horrors Remembrance Day.

 The government has said the decision will be a fitting tribute to all those who lost their lives due to the partition of the nation and were displaced from their roots.

+''When there are no elections, they express their love for Pakistan, as soon as elections come, they take refuge in 'Partition'.

-''The divisive duplicity of the prime minister stands exposed,'' he said in a statement.
+''Divisive deceit of the prime minister stands exposed and the country cannot be hoodwinked any longer,'' he alleged in a statement.

+The Congress leader also shared the prime minister's congratulatory letters to Pakistan on March 22 and tweets on August 14.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)